thanhmai2408/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

+- The interval that contain the maximum number of steps is 835

 ## Imputing missing values
 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)